zryska/Edge-Data-Store-Docs/Beta2/SDS/indexes.md

 });
 ```

-The Time property is identified as the Key by define its SdsTypeProperty as follows:
+The Time property is identified as the Key by defining its SdsTypeProperty as follows:

 *Python*